 For half the price, Ho Stevie! provides an awesome and secure option with their proven customer service and satisfaction.
 The straps and pads are super durable, and the cams have a rubber sleeve to make sure the hard metal doesn’t damage your precious cargo.
 Though it’s just a single pad (FCS, above, has two-pad options) the straps are long enough to accomodate up to three boards stacked on top of one another.CHECK PRICE ON AMAZON

 Another great option, from another top-tier car-rack manufacturer.
 You can’t go wrong with Thule or Yakima, to be honest.
-The only downside of Yakima racks (which is why we give Thule the slight edge) is that they don’t fit every type of car so you might need to look elsewhere depending on your car.
-I’m also a fan of the flush bar racks since they can fit onto most cars that don’t have any sort of railing or gutter system.
+The only downside of Yakima racks (which is why we give Thule the slight edge on crossbar racks) is that they don’t fit every type of car so you might need to look elsewhere depending on your car.
+We’re also a fan of the flush bar racks since they can fit onto most cars that don’t have any sort of railing or gutter system.

 Like Thule, Yakima has a variety of gadgets that you can put on top of this rack system to carry all kinds of things.
 The modular system allows for easy installation of any type of addition for whatever trip your taking.